-- 5.79 The Council will and applicants should seek to provide publicly accessible cycle parking throughout the town centre.
+- accessibility and safety of pedestrian and cycle routes.
+Applicants will be required to enhance the existing network, providing generous pavements and walking routes and support the safe use of bicycles. - 6.78 TfL has proposed that a cycle superhighway will begin at the Lewisham transport interchange and run to Victoria in the centre of London.
+This is due to open in 2013 and development proposals should give this due consideration.
+Local cycle linkages to this new regional resource should be planned. - 6.79 The Council will, and applicants should, seek to provide publicly accessible cycle parking throughout the town centre.
 In particular, provision should be made available where cycle routes lead through the town centre, in close proximity to the Lewisham transport interchange and to the primary shopping frontages.
-Cycle clubs or schemes will also be welcomed by the Council. - 5.80 Figure 5.5 identifies those areas where the Council has recognised specific opportunities for mitigating the impact of roads and improving the walking and cycling environment.
+Cycle clubs or schemes will also be welcomed by the Council. - 6.80 Figure 6.5 identifies those areas where the Council has recognised specific opportunities for mitigating the impact of roads and improving the walking and cycling environment.
 This is not an exclusive list and applicants should consider that there are generally opportunities to improve connectivity across the whole town centre which may even include future proofing for potential cycle hire extension schemes and other measures as appropriate.
 The quantum of development anticipated for the town centre will only be viable if a modal shift in transport use towards more sustainable methods is achieved.
 Therefore cycling and walking improvements are central to the acceptability of planning proposals.

-TfL will be consulted and closely involved in the design and, where applicable, approval from TfL sought, for works affecting the Transport for London Road Network and the Strategic Road Network.

-The London Plan identifies a southern extension to the Bakerloo Line and a southwards extension to the DLR from Lewisham.
-When these are progressed, it will be appropriate to assess the land use implications for the AAP.
+- 6.81 TfL will be consulted and closely involved in the design and, where applicable, approval from TfL sought, for works affecting the Transport for London Road Network and the Strategic Road Network. - 6.82 The London Plan identifies a southern extension to the Bakerloo Line and a southwards extension to the DLR from Lewisham.
+When these are progressed, it will be appropriate to assess the land use implications for the LTCLP.